Choosing Your Base Van - A Practical Comparison

 • Cheapest high-roof option - Used (2014-2018): $18k-$28k, (2019-2022): $28k-$40k, New: $38k-$55k

-• Widest interior + flat walls - 70"+ wide with no driveshaft tunnel, easiest to build out
+• Widest interior + flat walls - 70"+ wide with no driveshaft tunnel, the easiest of the three to build out

 Cons

-• Front-wheel drive ONLY - Significant traction issues in snow when loaded, poor off-road capability (see FWD section below)
+• Front-wheel drive only - Can be a traction concern when loaded, especially on hills in winter (see FWD section below)

-• Poor resale value - Depreciates faster than Sprinter or Transit
+• Lower resale value - Tends to depreciate faster than the Sprinter or Transit

 FWD vs RWD - Why It Matters for Van Builds

-In a converted camper van, almost all your added weight (batteries, water tanks, cabinets, bed platform, gear) sits behind the front axle — easily 1,000-2,000 lbs in the rear.
-When you drive up a hill, physics shifts even more weight rearward.
+In a converted camper van, most of your added weight (batteries, water tanks, cabinets, bed platform, gear) sits behind the front axle — easily 1,000-2,000 lbs in the rear half.
+When you drive uphill, weight shifts even further rearward.

-Less weight on drive wheels = less traction.
-Front wheels get lighter as you climb and can start to lose traction.
-Add snow or gravel and it gets worse quickly.
+Less weight on the drive wheels = less traction.
+The front wheels get lighter as you climb, which can be an issue on slippery or loose surfaces.

-On flat pavement, FWD works fine.
-But in a loaded camper van, expect problems with:
+On flat pavement, FWD works just fine — most driving is flat pavement.
+But in a loaded camper van, FWD can struggle with:

-• Dirt/gravel roads — Front wheels spin on loose surface, hard to get momentum uphill
+• Dirt and gravel roads — Front wheels can spin on loose surfaces when climbing

-Chevy Express / GMC Savana - The "Good Enough" Champion
+Chevy Express / GMC Savana - The Budget-Friendly Workhorse

 Pros